In this section

 Infant Mental Health

-You can join the mailing list by emailing email@example.com and you will not notified of any upcoming training.
+You can join the mailing list by emailing email@example.com and you will be notified of any upcoming training.

 Thank you, Megan Chapman and Campbell Paul, Infant Mental Health Team